Ross Bell: Biography

 Following the completion of his Ph.D., Bell was awarded a Fulbright Fellowship to go to India.
 Before he could take this up, though, he was called for national service, and spent two years at Fort Dietrich, Maryland, then known as America's 'Germ Warfare Centre'.
 Spending a significant amount of time working with fleas, he discovered a rapid way to differentiate males from females.
 On discharge, he joined the University of Vermont (UVM), lecturing on field zoology, invertebrate zoology, entomology and mountain ecology.

 In the summer of 1956, he went collecting insects in Mexico with Don Van Horn.
 It was here that he discovered his first undescribed rhysodine beetle.
 This led to a lifelong fascination which established him as the world expert on these particular beetles.

 In the following year, he married Joyce Elaine Rockenbach of Whitestone, Queens, New York City.
 The two became inseparable companions in the pursuit of entomology.
 During the 1960s, they began an active program to document the arthropod fauna of Vermont.
 Their work built the UVM Entomological Collection into a significant resource for Northern New England.
 In the 1970s and 1980s, Ross and Joyce extended the boundaries for their entomological work beyond Vermont, stretching as far as New Zealand and Papua New Guinea.

 Bell retired from UVM in 2000, but continued to teach a field course in entomology for a further four years.
 He and his wife continued to study entomology, and in particular rhysodines, until his death.

-Bell died in Shelburne, Vermont, at the age of 90.
+Ross Bell died in Shelburne, Vermont, at the age of 90, survived by Joyce.

+Recognition

+An issue of ZooKeys was published as a Festschrift for Ross and Joyce Bell, following a meeting of coleopterists held in celebration of their work and of Ross's 80th birthday.

+The Coleopterists Society offers an annual Ross Taylor Bell and Joyce Rockenbach Bell Research Grant for "an outstanding proposal for beetle research whose work would otherwise not be funded", favouring taxonomy or systematics.

 Rhysodine beetles

 Bell is primarily known for his lifelong fascination with the beetle subfamily Rhysodinae.
 Of the 350 known species, Bell identified and classified some 260 of them.

-He has also published a significant number of papers, including:
+He and Joyce Bell also published a significant number of papers, including: